 Brussels is missing out on helping more than 240 million European citizens by not focusing on just 1 incentive plan.

 In the USA as well as in Europe, employee share ownership is more developed in large and listed companies.
 Employee share plans are quite similar in both cases – employee share purchase plans for broad-based groups of employees here, employee stock purchase plans there, and stock options for smaller groups everywhere.

 The major difference between Europe and the USA can be seen in SMEs.
 Employee share ownership is widely developed in American SMEs while it is virtually non-existent in Europe.
 Again, there are more than 240 million people in Europe working for SMEs, against just a few million working for the multinationals.

 This major difference lies in one single fact.
 The USA has for many years considered that the right point in an SME’s life to consider employee share ownership is when passing a business to the next generation, in this case from older owners to younger employees.
 This is why an effective scheme was implemented in 1974 for employee share ownership in SMEs, with no equivalent in Europe.
 It is known as the “Employee Stock Ownership Plan” or ESOP.

 Employee Stock Ownership Plan (ESOP)

 The ESOP scheme is a significant way for the US economy to provide bank financing for SME equity.
-The some 10.000 ESOP companies in the USA count some 14 million employee owners holding total assets of more than $1.300 billion.
-In comparison, Europe counts only 300 similar majority-employee-owned companies, with some 300.000 employee owners holding about €13 billion in 2017.
+Some 10.000 ESOP companies in the USA count some 14 million employee owners holding total assets of more than $1.300 billion.
+In comparison, Europe counts only 300 similar majority-employee-owned companies, with some 300.000 employee-owners holding about €13 billion in 2017.